Mdanishnadeem/Wildfire-Analysis/README.md

 "🔥 Wildfire Analysis Tools 📊  Explore data, scripts, and insights for wildfire analysis. #WildfireAnalysis #DataScience"
 # Wildfire Analysis Project

 This repository contains notebooks and scripts for wildfire analysis.
-The project aims to provide valuable insights into wildfire data, including data scraping, preprocessing, analysis, and visualization.
+The project aims to provide valuable insights into wildfire data and its relationship with deaths caused to respiratory diseases, specifically for West Odessa, Ector County, Texas.

+This analysis can be easily reproduced through referencing the notebooks as they have been properly documented.

 # Data Files for Wildfire and Air Quality Analysis